Come Fly with Me

 Growing up, the word “pterodactyls” was often used instead of pterosaurs but this is seen as an outdated nickname and not scientifically accurate.
 There is a clade of pterosaurs called pterodactyloids, and within it there is a species named pterodactylus, but that’s it.
 Pterodactylus just happens to be the first pterosaur discovered and scientifically described, so the name somehow took over the entire clade.
 There is no such thing as “pterodactyls”.

-Damn you Pee-wee’s Playhouse, Pterri the pterodactyl WAS A LIE!!!28
+Damn you Pee-wee’s Playhouse, Pterri the pterodactyl WAS A LIE!!!28: Go to reference 28 at the end of the page

 3D render of Pteranodon in flight with large wings, long pointed beak, and a colorful backward-extending crest in shades of orange, yellow, and purple